skuplax/rodrigo_radio/README.md

 #### 2. Set Up Spotify Web API

-To enable programmatic control, you need to set up OAuth authentication:
+To enable programmatic control, you need to set up OAuth authentication. **The install script will prompt you to do this during installation**, but you can also set it up manually:

+**Option A: During Installation (Recommended)**
+- When running `./install.sh`, you'll be prompted: "Set up Spotify Web API authentication now? (y/N)"
+- If you choose yes, the OAuth setup script will run automatically
+- Make sure you have created a Spotify app first (see step 1 below)

+**Option B: Manual Setup**
 1. **Create a Spotify App**:
    - Go to https://developer.spotify.com/dashboard
    - Click "Create app"